 Certain investments allowed by California Government Code will continue to be excluded from the policy.
-These include: repurchase agreements, reverse repurchase agreements, commercial paper, interest only strips, collateralized mortgage obligations, County investment pools, other investment pools, notes and bonds issued by the State of California and local agencies within California.
+These include: repurchase agreements, reverse repurchase agreements, commercial paper, interest only strips, collateralized mortgage obligations, County investment pools, notes and bonds issued by the State of California and local agencies within California.
+The purchase of a security with a forward settlement date exceeding 45 days from the time of the investment is prohibited.